ablestack/graphql-codegen-hasura/README.md

 ### graphql-codegen-hasura-typescript-schema plugin

 - reactApolloVersion (2 | 3, default value: 3): sets the version of react-apollo
-- typescriptCodegenOutputRelativePath: import path to the code generated with dependent @graphql-codegen/typescript generated code
+- typescriptCodegenOutputPath: import path to the code generated with dependent @graphql-codegen/typescript generated code
 - trimString: optional string to trim from each type name.
 Useful for trimming Hasura prepended schema name
 - withQueries: boolean flag for query TypeScript code generation
 - withInserts: boolean flag for insert TypeScript code generation